tilde-lab/tilde/README.md

 ## GUI hints

-Hit key "q" to close all the active windows.
+Hit ESC (or "q") key to close all the active windows.
+Press SHIFT to (un)check multiple checkboxes in a table.
 Use CTRL+mouse wheel to increase font size to your taste.
 Avoid using **GUI** on large folders with data (more than several gigabytes), as **CLI** is much faster in this case.

 ## Licensing